-Along with protein and carbohydrates, fat is one of the main nutrients.

-Fats have important functions in the body apart from providing energy dense nutrition - they protect our organs, keep us warm, keep our skin and hair healthy, help the body absorb vitamins from foods, produce hormones, build cells and help our body cells to function properly.
-Fat quality is more important than fat quantity.
-Saturated fat and trans-fat contribute to heart disease while monounsaturated and polyunsaturated fats don't.
-It is important to choose healthy mono unsaturated and poly unsaturated fats (vegetable oils, fish, nuts) in our diet and reduce the use of unhealthy saturated and trans-fats (red meat, full fat milk and cream, skin on chicken, eggs, etc.).
-The fat we eat does not directly raise our blood sugar levels.
-Its effect on blood sugar levels is slow and minimal.
+- Along with protein and carbohydrates, fats are one of the main nutrients. - Fats have important functions in the body.
+Apart from providing energy dense nutrition, they protect our organs, keep us warm, keep our skin and hair healthy, help the body absorb vitamins from foods, produce hormones, build cells and help our body cells to function properly. - Fat quality is more important than the fat quantity.
+Saturated fat and trans-fat contribute to heart disease while mono-unsaturated and poly-unsaturated fats

-It is approximated that around 10% of the fat we eat is converted into glucose in 8-10 hours after eating.
+- do not contribute to heart diseases. - It is important to choose healthy mono-unsaturated and poly-unsaturated fats (vegetable oils, fish, nuts) in our diet and reduce the use of unhealthy saturated and trans-fats (red meat, full fat milk and cream, skin on chicken, eggs, etc.). - The fat we eat does not directly raise our blood sugar levels.
+Its effect on blood sugar levels is slow and minimal. - It is approximated that around 10% of the fat we eat is converted into glucose in 8-10 hours after eating.
 Like proteins, fats can be used for stabilizing blood sugar levels for long periods.